huizliang/portfolio/Case Study: Cyclistic/README.md

 **Business task**

 * Analyze and identify how annual members and casual members use Cyclistic bikes differently
-* Recommend marketing strategies to convert more casual riders into annual members
+* Recommend marketing strategies to convert casual riders into annual members